-Local Generators that can be operated to reduce Load from the NYS Transmission interrupted upon demand will be required to comply with verification and validation procedures set forth in the ISO Procedures.
+Local Generators that can be operated to reduce Load from the NYS Transmission

+System and/or distribution system at the direction of the ISO and Loads capable of being interrupted upon demand will be required to comply with verification and validation procedures set forth in the ISO Procedures.
 Such procedures will not require metering other than interval billing meters on customer Load or testing other than DMNC or sustained disconnect, as appropriate, unless agreed to by the customer, except that Special Case Resources not called to supply Energy in a Capability Period will be required to run a test once every Capability Period in accordance with the ISO Procedures.